zeptofs/mt9/README.md

 credit_batch.generate # To string
 ```

-The batch can also be generated straight to a file.ASB recommend a filename format like so `credit00batchyyMMddhhmmssFFF`.
-File extension can either be: `.txt`, `.dat` or `.mt9`
+The batch can also be generated straight to a file.
+ASB recommend a filename format like so `credit00batchyyMMddhhmmssFFF`.
+File extension can either be: `.txt`, `.dat` or `.mt9`.
 ```ruby
 credit_batch.generate_to_file("credit00batch#{DateTime.now.strftime("%y%m%d%H%M%S%L")}.mt9")
 ```

-Alternatively you can pass a block when creating the batch
+Alternatively you can pass a block when creating the batch:
 ```ruby
 debit_batch = MT9.batch_debits(
   account_number: "224444777777722",